peppersec/tornado-vault-and-gas-proposal/contracts/auction/Auction.md

 Both for the castVote and castDelegatedVote functionality.

 To make this as smooth as possible, we will compensate users directly in __ETH__ (non-wrapped) for voting.
-The priority fee is not compensated for to make exploiting the compensations unnecessary and unprofitable.
+The priority fee is not compensated for, as to make exploiting the compensations unnecessary and unprofitable.

 In order to receive ETH, TORN will be auctioned off by the governance contract with the help of a auction helper (see contracts/auction/TornadoAuctionHandler.sol).